Multi Target Drugs for treatment of Heart Failure by stabilization of Ca2+ levels

 Our Solution

-Scientists from the University of Göttingen developed new dual target drugs, acting simultaneously on RyR2 and SERCA2a.
-First experiments indicate, that exhibit a superior efficiency is achieved in comaprison with the new substance GM1869 over substances targeting only a single transporter, like e.g. Dantrolene, which is currently under investigation in a clinical trial.
-Treatment with GM1869 improves both aspects of the Ca2+ transients in Ca2+ cycling: Reduced delay of the rise time (RyR2 is less leaky) AND Acceleration of the decay time (SERCA2a works more efficient).
-Thus the concentration of the drugs may be reduced, since the expression of SERCA and RyR2 may be changed only to a smaller amount - potentially reducing toxicity.
+Scientists from the University of Göttingen developed new multi target drugs, acting simultaneously on RyR2 and SERCA2a.
+First experiments indicate, that a superior efficiency is achieved with lead substances in comparison to drug-candidates, Treatment with substances which are currently under investigation in clinical studies like e.g. Dantrolene.
+Furthermore the treatment with our dual-target drug-candidate improved both aspects of the Ca2+ transients in Ca2+ cycling.
+It reduced the delay of the rise time (RyR2 is less leaky) AND acceleration of the decay time (SERCA2a works more efficient).
+Thus the activity of each protein alone (SERCA and RyR2) needs to be changed only to a smaller amount, avoiding a harsh intrusion into the metabolism of a single machine.
+Thus unwanted side effects for each drug may be significantly reduced – potentially reducing toxicity.

 Advantages